The Best Email Marketing Startup Tools

 Google MailApp Scripts ($0) - This is kind of an unconventional option, but if you’re a developer, you might like working with the command line rather than a GUI.
 Google’s MailApp API could be perfect for you.

 Hubspot Email Marketing ($0) - If you already use Hubspot, this will integrate nicely with their CRM.
+A great first choice for email marketing startups.

 Hunter ($0) - This tool will help you find and verify professional email addresses, and also send highly personalized cold emails at scale.